top of page

 Together, they symbolize the fight for justice and dignity for the Maya and rural populations of Mexico.

-View to Plaza Grande
+View of Plaza Grande from the Balcony

 The balcony of the salon on the upper floor offers a beautiful view of the Plaza Grande and the Catedral de Mérida.
 This is your best chance to capture the not-so-small Catedral de Mérida in its entirety.